 3. An appointment may be arranged for you

 College Physiotherapy is for those unable to access early assessment and treatment of their joint or soft tissue problem.
-Please contact Sally if you would like an appointment.
+Please contact the College Nurse, if you would like an appointment.
 The College Physiotherapist is Karen White.
 Referrals are made to her, if appropriate, depending on need.
 Physiotherapy appointments are held in College, room O5, most Thursday afternoons during Term.
 Appointments are 40 minutes long and free of charge, although there is a £40 charge for missed appointments.
 Appointments are limited.

 (Alternatively, Physiotherapy appointments may be available with the Jesus College Physiotherapist, Luke Bowman.
 Please email for an appointment.
 Initial assessments = £35, follow up treatment = £30.)